2018 Connecticut House of Representatives election

 The 2018 Connecticut House of Representatives election was held on Tuesday, November 6, 2018, to elect members to the Connecticut House of Representatives, one from each of the state's 151 General Assembly districts.
 The date of this the election corresponded with other elections in the state, including ones for governor, U.S. Senate, and the Connecticut State Senate.
 Democrats retained control of the House of Representatives, winning 92 seats to the Republicans 59.

 Representatives elected would serve a two-year term, beginning in January 2019.

+Retirements

+17 incumbents did not seek re-election in 2018.